Research Projects

 Photo by Jehyun Sung on Unsplash

-Mental health stigma & social networks
+Mental health stigma & social networks & self-concept

 Mental health problems and stigma regarding these problems may have detrimental effects on social relationships in adolescents who experience (subclinical) psychopathology.
-In this research program, I want to gain understanding in how mental health problems and stigma affects social networks in adolescence, for example through peer rejection, but also because of withdrawal.
-Additionally, I focus on the effects of mental health stigma on the self-concept.
-In this research program, I make use of ecological momentary assessment and social network measures.
-Visit www.onderzoekvrijegeest.nl for more information (in Dutch).
+In this research program, we want to gain understanding in how mental health problems and stigma affects social networks in adolescence, for example through peer rejection, but also because of withdrawal.
+Additionally, we focus on the effects of mental health stigma on the self-concept.
+In this research program, we make use of ecological momentary assessment and social network measures.